lesaint/lesaint.github.io/_drafts/damapping-is-a-bean-mapping-stack-not-another-library.md

 The DAMapping's bean mapping toolkit provides utility methods, class and patterns to help write bean mapping code.

-The DAMapping code generator will leverage the power of this toolkit to factorize code and most effectively handle the recurrent technical challenges of bean mapping in Java: null value handling, common mappings, enum mappings, collection mapping, etc...
+The DAMapping code generator will leverage the power of this toolkit to factorize code and most effectively handle the recurrent technical challenges of bean mapping in Java: null value handling, common mapping, enum mapping, collection mapping, etc...

 The point of making all this code a separate component is to allow the developer to use it independently from DAMapping code generator and framework if she wants.